 We will highlight a few comparisons between the different stages, so that you familiarize yourself with the process before you get started.
 This will give you a better idea of what you want your end goal to be.

-The Steps On How To Roast Coffee Beans
+Step By Step – How To Roast Coffee Beans

 During the first few minutes of roasting, the beans are still a greenish color.
 Then as the process goes on, they start to transform into a yellowish color and give off a grassy smell.
 It is normal to for the beans to give off steam at this point in the process, as their internal water content begins to dissipate.